GeneralBots/botbook/src/07-gbapp/services.md

 # Service Layer

-BotServer's service layer is organized into functional modules that handle specific aspects of the platform.
+botserver's service layer is organized into functional modules that handle specific aspects of the platform.
 Each module encapsulates related functionality and provides a clear API for interaction with other parts of the system.
 This chapter describes each service module and its responsibilities within the overall architecture.

 ## Core Service Modules